Want to train KANS at scale? Now UKAN!: conclusion

 \section{conclusion}

-In this work, we presented the Unbound Kolmogorov-Arnold Network (UKAN) which unifies multi-layer perceptron networks (MLPs) with KANs along with an efficient GPU implementation of the underlying components of KANs.
-GPU acceleration decouples the computational cost and memory fingerprint of KAN from the grid size to the order of B-spline function by using local matrix representations of B-spline functions.
-In addition, our proposed UKAN architecture allows using KANs without any fixed grid range limitation by generating coefficients from a coefficient-generator MLP.
-We evaluated our UKAN model on regression, classification and generative tasks and compared learning efficiency and accuracy.
-We are excited about the potential of UKAN and its variants, as well as the applications of our accompanying GPU optimized library which alleviates memory and compute issues in existing implementations.
-We believe this work will enable application of accelerated KAN and UKAN in areas such as molecular property predictions, protein docking, large language models, and computer vision.
+In this work, we presented the Unbound Kolmogorov-Arnold Network (UKAN), which unifies multilayer perceptron networks (MLPs) with KANs along with an efficient GPU implementation of the underlying components of KANs.
+GPU acceleration decouples the computational cost and memory fingerprint of KANs from the grid size by using local matrix representations of B-spline functions.
+In addition, our proposed UKAN architecture allows the use of KANs without any fixed grid range limitation by generating coefficients from a coefficient-generator MLP.
+We evaluated UKAN model for regression, classification, and generative tasks.
+Our accompanying GPU library alleviates the core bottlenecks that have limited the practical scale of spline-based networks and serves as a reusable building block for future models.
+We expect UKAN and its variants to enable accelerated large-scale learning in domains such as molecular property prediction, protein docking, language, and vision, and we see promising directions in multi-GPU training, adaptive knot policies, and a deeper theory of approximation on unbounded domains.